 While these countries battle amongst themselves, parts designers are deliberating a source of flexibility in their development and manufacturing efforts.
 The fifth version of the Reduced Instruction Set Computing architecture (RISC-V) could provide a platform to many companies to offer customized semiconductor products at significantly reduced cost, as well as the elimination of costly IP licenses for a new component.

-There is a debate that cuts a line between two forms of computer processing unit (CPU) structures available today.
-Generally, two of the high-performing chip makers Intel and AMD use the x86 structure.
-Alternatively there is the ARM CPU—a common choice of Complex Instruction Set Computer (CISC).
+There is a debate that cuts a line between two forms of central processing unit (CPU) structures available today.
+Generally, two of the high-performing chip makers Intel and AMD use the x86 architecture.
+Alternatively there is the ARM CPU, which is also a RISC architecture but that requires a license to use in a new chip design.
 But, with a free-to-use open-source solution available, developers are able to leverage a platform with greater flexibility; to be adapted for various applications.

 In terms of usability, the RISC-V—referred to as “RISC-five”—is seen as a more flexible architecture for building more innovative CPUs without constraints derived from manufacturers themselves.
-Introduced by the University of California (UC) Berkeley in 2014—and now overseen by a non-profit called RISC-V International, RISC-V comes with fewer requirements for designing and reiterating CPUs.
-When pitting RISC-V against traditional CISC architecture, the former is more adaptable to various applications that demand high processing power.
+Introduced by the University of California (UC) Berkeley in 2014—and now overseen by a non-profit called RISC-V International, RISC-V provides a comparable computing platform but without the licensing requirements that comes with a proprietary architecture like x86 or ARM.

 Aside from the acclaimed ease-of-use, the open-source platform RISC-V is also free from royalties.
 Historically, semiconductor designers have turned to x86 and ARM, paying their respective owners for the use of their platforms.
 There is no surprise that the element of freedom earns RISC-V a lot of praise among its users.
 In addition, open-source support gives designers access to capabilities and design ideas that may not be obvious or available in x86 or ARM.